MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 `-StartAddress`

-The URLto the deployed web client.
+The URL to the deployed web client.

 `-Authentication`

 The authentication to use against the web client: `Windows`, `AAD`, `UserPassword`. `Windows` is default.
-It doesn't support multi-factor authentication.
+It doesn't support multifactor authentication.
 Use an account that requires only a username and password to sign in for your tests.

 `-UserNameKey` and `-PasswordKey`

 When `-Authentication` is set to `AAD` or `UserPassword` then a username and password must be given.
-These must be transferred as environment variables and `-UserNameKey` and `-PasswordKey` are used to specify which environment variables contain them.
+The values must be transferred as environment variables and `-UserNameKey` and `-PasswordKey` are used to specify which environment variables contain them.

 `-Headed`